OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The coronavirus crisis will soon be behind us, and a new world of travel lies ahead – perhaps a little different to the way things were before, perhaps, but no less rewarding.
 So when asked where you’d go after lockdown, what would your answer be?

 Many people who’ve been asked this question around the world have tended to pick the tropics: jungles, coral reefs and beaches – with warm sun and sparkling sand between their toes.
 But the future of travel may be less exotic, at least at first.
 Social distancing is likely to continue for some time, ruling out many of the far-flung travel experiences we normally hanker for.
-The first step towards international travel may be “travel bubbles” – small groups of neighbouring nations who can agree on common rules for visitors – but most people will take their first post-lockdown holiday much closer to home.
+Therefore most people will probably take their first post-lockdown holiday much closer to home.

 That’s no bad thing, though.
 Aside from the carbon savings, domestic tourism has a huge role to play in helping Britain’s struggling travel industry get back on its feet.
 Within mere miles of your home there are hotels and restaurants clamouring for your custom; and national parks where social distancing has always been the norm and heritage sites whose very future depends on visitors.

 Here are some of the top ways to make your first trip post-lockdown count.

 Camping is possibly the most socially distanced holiday you can get: you’re in the great outdoors; you have full control over where you stay and who you see, and getting away from the crowd is really rather the point.
 Britain’s national parks have seen a huge drop in revenue since the coronavirus outbreak, and staying at a national park campsite is one way to direct money straight to the park authorities and rural communities that need it – and you can’t beat relaxing in some of the UK’s most stunning natural scenery.